pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ```bash
 rails new sampleapp
 ```
  This will scaffold a default Rails application and install all the required dependencies to make it run.
 Go to the directory of the application and locat the Gemfile.
-Fo this application, you will need only the following gems:
+For this application, you will need only the following gems:

 ```ruby
 #Gemfile.rb